jarviscanada/jarvis_data_eng_JasmeetBrar/springboot/README.md

 ## Test

 The application was tested using JUnit 4 for pretty much every component.
-At each level, I would have integration tests setup so that it would test if the component can function correctly when given other real components.
-The code coverage for all test components are at least 60%.
+At each level, I would have integration tests set up so that it would test if the component can function correctly when given other real components.
+The code coverage for all tested components is at least 60%.

 ## Deployment